powsybl/powsybl-core/docs/tutorials/itools/howto-extend-itools.md

-# Extending itools for your needs
+# Tutorial - Howto extend itools
-itools is designed to be easily extended with new commands, that would be added to the set of available commands, providing users with new command line functionalities.
+itools script mechanism is designed to be easily extended with new commands, that would be added to the set of available commands, providing users with new command line functionalities.
 In order to create a new itools command:
 1. Create a new maven project and add all the required dependencies.
 2. Implement the `com.powsybl.tools.Tools` interface.